 There is a default query when you open the tab, and you can change the settings in the left section.
 These are the available visualization options of the graph, divided into two different tabs (Query filters and Graph visualization):

-Choose an entity type (system or user) and property (between the available ones), then enter a specific value in the text field to filter by and click the + button.
-Keep adding the required values and click this buttonto apply all the specified filters.
+Choose an entity type (system or user) and property (between the available ones), then enter a specific value in the text field to filter by and click the Add button.
+Keep adding the required values to apply all the specified filters by repeating this process.

 Increase the sighting count of an entity

-The sighting count of an entity indicates the number of times that entity has appeared in an investigation.
+The sighting count of an entity indicates the number of times that a specific entity has appeared in an investigation.
 This count can be manually increased by a user after filtering alerts.
-To do it, click the required entity in the top part of an alerts group.
+To do it, click the ? symbol next to the required entity in the top part of an alerts group.
 You will see a window that displays the number of times that entity has appeared in an investigation, as well as the first and last time it appeared.
 Click Submit to sighting now to increase the count by 1.